 - Spray WD-40 around the entrances of your dry drains – repeat daily for a week

 - Use a drain cleaning gel, or use a more natural approach like boiling water and vinegar

-> Gnats are not fun creatures that people love hanging out with – they arrive in clouds of annoying swarms, that can lead to ruining good gatherings, parties, and conversations.
+Gnats are not fun creatures that people love hanging out with – they arrive in clouds of annoying swarms, which can lead to ruining good gatherings, parties, and conversations.
 There’s no need to put up with them, which is why, luckily, you can use some basic ingredients around the house to help deal with them.
-This is useful, because even if you don’t have an arsenal at your disposal for insects, you can use things like eggs, vanilla essential oil, and apple cider vinegar to solve your problem!
+This is useful because even if you don’t have an arsenal at your disposal for insects, you can use things like eggs, vanilla essential oil, and apple cider vinegar to solve your problem!
 These homemade gnat repellents and traps can help save your next barbecue or house party.
 Good luck, and remember to stay gnat-free!